APogue/APogue.github.io/_drafts/outline-v3/2025-02-10-Outline-v3-encampment.md

 		- whether assistance is in the form of ideological promotion (the cover)

+		- or assisting in stopping the nuisance that protests created

 		- or protection of student safety

-	- absent rhetoric exacerbating problems and leads to an unsafe environment

-		- violence

-		- the rift between students

-		- the nuisance that the protests were to other students/faculty/staff/parents

 timeline